-Baby not napping?
+Why won’t my baby nap?
 I hear this all the time!

 Here are some strategies and things to think about if your baby is not napping.

 What leads to a baby falling asleep you ask?
-The build up of sleep pressure and the circadian clock – NOT a book, not you sitting in a dark room for an hour, not a two hour yoga ball bouncing session.
+The build-up of sleep pressure and the circadian clock.
+It’s NOT a book, not you sitting in a dark room for an hour, not a two-hour yoga ball bouncing session.

 It is always good to have a look at the general guidelines around wake windows BUT DO NOT OBSESS ABOUT THEM.
 If you want more information on wake windows, have a read of this blog post.

-I will often hear families describe their babies/children as hyper-alert, stressed, anxious.
-When I see this it is important to remember that they are picking that up from their primary caregiver.
-If you are seeing these traits, have a look at yourself and how you are feeling around your baby. ⠀
+I will often hear families describe their babies/children as hyper-alert, stressed, and anxious.
+When I see this, it is important to remember that they are picking that up from their primary caregiver.
+If you are seeing these traits, have a look at yourself and how you are feeling around your baby.

 First of all, let it go!
 Your baby is going to be fine.
 Your number one job as a parent when it comes time to sleep is to teach your baby that sleep is a pleasant place to go and a safe place to remain (not that it is frustrating and stressful).

-The last point I want to make about naps is use motion.
+The last point I want to make about naps is to use motion.
 It is not a bad habit.
-If your baby doesn’t seem to like the carrier (yet) and you have tried a few times, try again.
+If your baby doesn’t like the carrier (yet) and you have tried a few times, try again.
 They would much rather be on you and with you than away from you.
 If your baby is too heavy, consider using a stroller.

 Drop me a line and let me know your favourite nap time strategies!